IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/rjsf-renderer/README.md

   - ideally the renderer would completely implemented using plain modern Html5 and not spitting out Bootstrap 3 code.

 # Development

+To see the bundles exposed by this plugin please refer to the `jsrf-playground` plugin.
+It provides a WordPress Dashboard page where you can play around with the [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) renderers exposed by this plugin.

 ## Sub Package Layout